ProjectAsteriaFN/Tournaments-For-Reload/README.md

 # Tournaments-For-Reload
-This is a way to get working tournaments in the reload backend.
+This is a way to get working og fortnite tournaments in the reload backend for your project.